nrodgers1/Self-Supervised-Learning-for-Palaeontology/README.md

 appraoch outside of Paleontology.

+Results folders give CSV and .tex files of the raw results as well as all the figures which appear in the manuscript.

 Sources for the data used in this work are given in the manuscript in detail.
 We extract datasets from the repositories which were published alongside the works cited.